AlibabaCloudDocs/vod/intl.en-US/Best Practice/Upload videos by using the OSS native SDK.md

 </dependency>
 ```

-**Note:** For more information, see the topics about the installation of ApsaraVideo VOD SDK for Java and OSS SDK for Java.
+**Note:** For more information, see the topics about the installation of [ApsaraVideo VOD SDK for Java](https://help.aliyun.com/document_detail/57756.html?spm=a2c4g.11186623.6.1032.786624eeXjAWxG) and [OSS SDK for Java](https://help.aliyun.com/document_detail/32009.html?spm=a2c4g.11186623.6.923.3747516dEkaKTD).

 **Reference code**

 -   Define the functions of the core steps:
-    1. Use the AccessKey to initialize the ApsaraVideo VOD client.
+    1. Use the AccessKey pair to initialize the ApsaraVideo VOD client.

-        The following code provides an example:
+        Sample code:

         ```
         public static DefaultAcsClient initVodClient(String accessKeyId, String accessKeySecret) throws ClientException {